ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 ### Make a Docker image from the application

-1. Before you start to make a Docker image, you must prepare a dockerfile and a GO dependency file `Gopkg.toml`.
-Exmaples of both are already available from your [cloned application code](https://github.com/IBM-Cloud/cdn-with-cda-todolist).
+1. Before you start to make a Docker image, you must prepare a Dockerfile and a GO dependency file `Gopkg.toml`.
+Examples of both are already available from your [cloned application code](https://github.com/IBM-Cloud/cdn-with-cda-todolist).
-2. Build a Docker image from the application directly where the dockerfile and `Gopkg.toml` are stored, and tag the image.
+2. Build a Docker image from the application directly where the Dockerfile and `Gopkg.toml` are stored.
+At the same time, name and tag the image, for example, with a name `mytodoimage` and a tag `cdn`.
 	```bash
 	docker build -t <image_name>:<tag_name> .
 	```